meowyih/Fire/README.md

 # Fire
-Just try to create some fire using shader using Godot.
+Just try to create some fire in Godot.

 https://youtu.be/nonpwfnGiNQ